 DIY Wheelbarrow Hanger

 You can make your own, inexpensive and sturdy mount for your storage wall.
 The hardware to mount and a few wooden cleats and is all you need to make one.
 Here’s video that can help you with the process.
 However, you still need to make sure you take measurements before committing to the build.

 Another Useful Wheelbarrow Holder

-This is another simple and cheap tool that can help you store most types of wheelbarrow easy, effortless and safely.
+This is another simple and cheap tool that can help you store most types of wheelbarrow easy, effortless and safe.
 It’s a simple tool and mounting it is no daunting task.
 The good thing about this particular holding tool is it supports most of the wheelbarrow models.
-It can hold from both the top and bottom as it has a double spring loaded support system.
+It can hold from both the top and bottom as it has a double spring-loaded support system.
 So it distributes weight better and makes it a little more durable than other similar holders.

-This is a innovative idea to use plumbing hooks to get your wheelbarrow up off the floor and stored against the wall.
+This is an innovative idea to use plumbing hooks to get your wheelbarrow up off the floor and stored against the wall.
 It’s perfect for lightweight wheelbarrow.
 If you need to store anything larger or heavier using this idea, you can do it with other hardware choices.
 It can be a quick and easy solution to free up storage space

-The ideas I’ve been talking about is ideas to mount your wheelbarrow along a wall.
+The ideas I’ve been talking about are ideas to mount your wheelbarrow along a wall.
 What about mounting it along with the ceiling?
-Well, this idea is to utilize much overlooked ceiling space by taking your wheelbarrow up, because even when your wheelbarrow is mounted along a wall, it takes up some space you might find is better reserved for other items.
+Well, this idea is to utilize much-overlooked ceiling space by taking your wheelbarrow up, because even when your wheelbarrow is mounted along a wall, it takes up some space you might find is better reserved for other items.
 Here’s a video that shows you how to apply this idea.
 And through a pulley system, you can have floor access in this design, so you don’t have to use the ladder every time you need your wheelbarrow.